Agreements

 template

-Reference to Template object.
+A reference to the Template object.

 Example: